All Episodes

 Little did they know how they were tripping themselves up.

-That's quite fascinating that Axelrod utters the truth, which the Democrats only do when they make a mistake, and gives away the mindset.
+It's quite fascinating that Axelrod utters the truth, which the Democrats only do when they make a mistake, and gives away the mindset.

-It's two thousand eight again.
+It's 2008 again.

-Not uh not one aspect of it.
+Not one aspect of it.

 He and his daughter Liz are up there on stage.

-Well, they didn't say damn it, I added that in there because I know that that's what they think.
+Well, they didn't say, damn it, I added that in there because I know that that's what they think.

 It was Saturday in Cheyenne.